Adroiti/docs-for-code-review-tools/checkstyle-FinalParameters.md

-Pattern: Check that method/constructor/catch/foreach parameters are final
+Pattern: Parameter is not final

 Issue: -

 ## Description

 Check that parameters for methods, constructors, and catch blocks are final.
-Interface, abstract, and native methods are not checked: the final keyword does not make sense for interface, abstract, and native method parameters as there is no code that could modify the parameter.
+Interface, abstract, and native methods are not checked: the `final` keyword does not make sense for interface, abstract, and native method parameters as there is no code that could modify the parameter.

 Rationale: Changing the value of parameters during the execution of the method's algorithm can be confusing and should be avoided.
 A great way to let the Java compiler prevent this coding style is to declare parameters final.